-In this course, students will explore the development of Western Music in western civilization from the earliest sources to the eighteenth century (ca. 1750).
-The course will use readings, discussions, videos, podcasts, and musical analysis to address such important trends as the development of music notation, the formulation of tonality, the emergence of polyphony, the development of harmony, and the evolution of the aesthetics of the Renaissance and Baroque periods.
+In this course, students will explore the development of Western music from the Classical period to the present.
+The course will use readings, discussions, videos, podcasts, and musical analysis to address such important trends as developments in tonality, the emergence of instrumental music forms, the development of Romanticism, and the evolution of the aesthetics of the twentieth century.
 Students who successfully complete the course will have a clear understanding of how social, religious, political, and economic factors have shaped music history, and how those factors collectively influence music in the Western world of the twenty-first century.